semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 ### Add Memories (beta)

-Assistant Memories allow AppSec teams and developers to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
+Assistant Memories allows AppSec teams and developers to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
 Whenever Assistant gives a suggested fix, you can provide feedback by adding custom instructions.

 Memories are enabled by default for all Assistant users.